Skip to footer content

 $vbLabelText $csharpLabel

-This configuration ensures that AJAX calls complete and DOM manipulations finish before PDF generation begins, capturing the fully rendered state of your MVC view to PDF.
-Note that this is the first step in handling dynamic content when you generate the PDF file.
+This configuration ensures that AJAX calls complete and DOM manipulations finish before PDF generation begins, capturing the fully rendered state of your MVC view.
+For chart libraries and other async-heavy content, you may need to increase the delay value.

 Output